raghavendra990/raghavendra990.github.io/_posts/2015-09-07-django-starter-tutorial.md

 <ul>
   <li>The outer mysite/ root directory is just a container for your project.</li>
-  <li ><code>manage.py</code> is a command line utiity that interact with django project with varous ways.</li>
+  <li ><code>manage.py</code> is a command line utility that interacts with Django project in various ways.</li>
   <li>The inner mysite/ directory is the actual Python package for your project.</li>
   <li>mysite/__init__.py: An empty file that tells Python that this directory should be considered a Python package. </li>
   <li>mysite/settings.py: Settings/configuration for this Django project.
-It contain configuration related to database setup, template static file location etc.</li>
+It contains configuration related to database setup, template static file location etc.</li>
   <li>mysite/urls.py: The URL declarations for this Django project; </li>
 </ul>